aniray2908/satellite-esg-risk-engine/assets/README.md

 - satellite-derived exposure observations
 - feature-engineered modeling datasets
 - visualization artifacts used for interpretation
+- templates for integrating new assets into the system

 These artifacts connect the **geospatial extraction layer** with the **statistical modeling and machine learning layers**